alexisP/alexisp.github.io/_posts/2022-04-12-dns-private-resolver.md

 ![image]({{ site.baseurl }}/assets/images/dns-private-resolver/traditional-dns.png)

 The main points to notice here are:
-- we have the on-premise world which is interconnected with the Azure world and both have their dedicated DNS architecture
+- We have the on-premise world which is interconnected with the Azure world and both have their dedicated DNS architecture
 - Azure is made of a well-known hub and spoke architecture with DNS servers deployed in the hub
-- we represented the on-premise DNS architecture with a load balancer and 2 VMs to illustrate the high availability aspect of the service.
+- We represented the on-premise DNS architecture with a load balancer and 2 VMs to illustrate the high availability aspect of the service.
 They can be of many sort (InfoBlox, Efficent IP, domain controllers)
 - On-premise DNS servers
   - own a customer domain (or many): **contoso.internal** in our example
   - have conditional forwarder configured to send traffic into Azure IaaS DNS servers for several domains: Azure customer internal domain (**contoso.azure** here)